 Getting the 24/7 legal help you deserve for your claim is easy—just dial (800) 322-3380 or complete our free contact request form.
 With our No Fee Guarantee®, you won’t pay an attorney fee unless we win your claim.
 There are no upfront fees, and the consultation is free.
 So don’t wait.
 Get a Lawyer that Cares at ChasenBoscolo today.
+For additional help, below, we’ve outlined some steps to follow after being involved in an automobile accident.

 What follows after an accident is stressful and confusing.
-Here are four things to remember.
-One, call the police.
-The police can secure the area, take statements and help other emergency vehicles reach the scene.
+Here are four things to remember: One, call the police.
+The police can secure the area, take statements, and help other emergency vehicles reach the scene.
 Also, the police report will record information that’s vital to your case.
 Two, collect the evidence.
 Do your best to get photographs, witnesses’ phone numbers and insurance information from the other driver as soon as possible.
 Our investigators can gather additional evidence if you or your passengers are unable to do so.
 Three, get to a doctor.
 If you’re hurt, you should seek medical care as soon as possible.
 Sometimes people don’t realize how seriously they’ve been injured.
 Make visiting your doctor a priority.
 Four, don’t sign anything and don’t say anything.
 One of the biggest mistakes an accident victim can make is to deal with the insurance company alone.
 Don’t do it.
 Without a lawyer, the insurance company may try to stick you with a lowball settlement offer that won’t even cover your medical expenses.
 To help guide you through what to do if you’ve been in an accident, download our free ChasenBoscolo app.
 It puts emergency tools and resources at your fingertips during a very chaotic time.
 At ChasenBoscolo, we’re Lawyers that Care.
-We’ll stand up the insurance company to make sure you get fair compensation.
+We’ll stand up to the insurance company to make sure you get fair compensation.
 To contact a car accident lawyer, use the short web form on this page or call us anytime, 24/7.
 We’ve recovered millions of dollars for our clients and we’re ready to help you.

 Steps to Strengthen Your Car Accident Case